 - There’s a lifetime RDSP contribution limit of $200,000.

 - The RDSP beneficiary needs to start making withdrawals when they reach 60 years old.

 - The RDSP is intended for long-term savings – the Grant and Bond are to encourage savings and should remain in an RDSP for at least ten years.

 You can be an RDSP beneficiary if:

-Call our Contact Centre at 1.866.863.6237 to discuss your options in detail and get started on your RDSP.
+Contact an Affinity Wealth Management Specialist at 1.866.272.2521 or book an appointment online to discuss your options and get started on your RDSP.